simeononsecurity/simeononsecurity.ch/content/articles/implementing-patches-for-systems-with-vulnerabilities/index.en.md

 - **Monitoring industry news**: Software vendors often release security bulletins that provide information about newly discovered vulnerabilities and patches.
 By keeping up-to-date with industry news, you can learn about new vulnerabilities and take steps to address them before attackers can exploit them.
 For example, if a new vulnerability is discovered in Microsoft Windows, Microsoft will release a security bulletin providing details about the vulnerability and a patch to address it.

 - **Conducting penetration tests**: Penetration testing involves simulating an attack on your system to identify vulnerabilities.
 This can be done using automated tools or by hiring a professional to perform the testing.
-The goal is to identify vulnerabilities that could be exploited by attackers, and to take steps to address those vulnerabilities before they are exploited.
+The goal is to identify vulnerabilities that could be exploited by attackers, and to take steps to address those vulnerabilities before they're exploited.
 For example, a penetration test might involve attempting to gain unauthorized access to a system, exploiting a vulnerability in an application, or using social engineering to trick users into revealing sensitive information.

-By using a combination of these methods, you can identify vulnerabilities in your systems and take steps to address them before they are exploited by attackers.
+By using a combination of these methods, you can identify vulnerabilities in your systems and take steps to address them before they're exploited by attackers.
 This is an important step in maintaining the security of your systems and protecting your sensitive data.

 ## Finding and Applying Patches